Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Minto-St Andrews has 130 active public transport stops.
-These are served by 61 routes offering a total of 4,464 weekly passenger trips.
-Residents' average distance to the nearest stop is 172 meters.
+Minto-St Andrews has 130 active public transport stops, served by a mix of trains and buses.
+These stops are covered by 61 individual routes, offering a total of 4,464 weekly passenger trips.
+Residents enjoy excellent transport accessibility, with an average distance of 172 meters to the nearest stop.

-Daily service frequency averages 637 trips across all routes, equating to approximately 34 weekly trips per individual stop.
+Service frequency averages 637 trips per day across all routes, resulting in about 34 weekly trips per individual stop.

 Frequently Asked Questions - Transport